 It’s also useful for anyone studying Macbeth in general, especially with the following exam boards: CIE / Cambridge, Edexcel, OCR, CCEA, WJEC / Eduqas.

 Thanks for reading!
-If you find this resource useful, you can take a look at the full online Macbeth course here.
+If you find this resource useful, you can take a look at our full online Macbeth course here.

 This course includes: